4rim/steklo/README.md

 Small C program that helps me with managing my website's posts.

 steklo is a Romanization of стекло, which means "glass" in Russian.
+The motivation behind the name was that I wanted to preserve "transparency" of blog-post-making as much as possible; that is, I should be able to know _exactly_ what this program is doing, which isn't hard because it's quite small.

 ## Dependencies